NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Sensors

-* If able to set in hardware, ensure any TDS meters and soil moisture sensors use EC (aka mS/cm) mode.
-EC is considered a normalized measurement while PPM can be split into different scale categories depending on sensor chemistry in use (often tied to country of origin).
-PPM/EC based sensors operating on anything other than a 1v=500ppm/1v=1EC mode will need to have their PPM scale explicitly set.
+* If able to set in hardware, ensure any electro-conductivity-based sensors (such as TDS meters and soil moisture sensors) use EC (aka mS/cm, millisiemens per centimeter) mode.
+EC is considered a normalized standard measurement while PPM can be split into different scale categories depending on sensor chemistry in use, which is often tied to country of origin.
+PPM/EC based sensors operating on anything other than a 1v=500ppm or 1v=1EC will need to have their scaling explicitly set.
-* Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
+* Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet, as some may have non-standard pin designations.
   * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` (or `IOREF`) volts in range.
 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
   * Often these connections are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case, but can still be connected up using a BinarySensor that triggers upon specific conditions, possibly using an ISR-capable pin if desired.